OpenNMT/CTranslate2/docs/python.md

     source_tokenize_fn: callable = None,   # Function with signature: string -> list of strings
     target_tokenize_fn: callable = None,   # Function with signature: string -> list of strings
     target_detokenize_fn: callable = None, # Function with signature: list of strings -> string
-)
+) -> ctranslate2.TranslationStats
 ```

-The returned value is `ctranslate2.TranslationStats` instance that has the following properties:
+The returned statistics object has the following properties:

 * `num_tokens`: the number of generated target tokens
 * `num_examples`: the number of translated examples